 Is there a rumble rolling throughout your house at night?
-For many people, their snoring is enough to wake up their spouse, their family, and the whole neighborhood—or, at least, that’s what it may sound like.
-Snoring, though highly common, is not normal, and it is often caused by an obstructed airway.
-Snoring is also a common sign of sleep apnea, a condition that causes you to wake up during the night due to a blocked airway.
-At Exceptional Dentistry, Dr. James Powell and our team want you and your family to sleep soundly each night, which is why we are pleased to offer sleep apnea and sleep treatment in Palmdale, California!
+For many people, their snoring is enough to wake up their spouse, their family and the whole neighborhood — or, at least, that’s what it may sound like.
+Snoring, though common, is not normal, and it is often caused by an obstructed airway.
+Snoring is also frequently a sign of sleep apnea, a condition that causes you to wake up during the night due to a blocked airway.
+At Exceptional Dentistry, Dr. James Powell and our team want you and your family to sleep soundly each night, which is why we are pleased to offer sleep apnea and snoring treatment in Palmdale, California!
 If you have been diagnosed with sleep apnea, schedule your visit with our dentist by giving us a call today at (661) 349-7725.

 Common signs of sleep apnea include:

 - Nightly or near nightly snoring (especially loud snoring)